 This is Hebron's main business district along Main Street / Route 66.
-It contains three business districts including Hebron Green, Main Street and Village Square districts as well as some surrounding residentially zoned properties included in the Transitional Areas.
+It contains three business districts: the Hebron Green, Main Street, and Village Square districts, as well as some surrounding residentially zoned properties included in the Transitional Areas.
 Although comprised primarily of business districts, almost all these areas are eligible, under Town Zoning Regulations, for mixed use development.
-This is one of the few areas of Hebron served by public sewers, public water, and the two main State roadways in Town, which all can support higher density business and residential uses in a mixed use "downtown" setting.
+This is one of the few areas of Hebron served by public sewers, public water, and the two main state roadways in town, which all support higher density business and residential uses in a mixed-use "downtown" setting.
 Years of planning policies and regulations have determined that this is a unique area of Hebron that can fulfill the economic development and housing goals and policies as set forth in this Plan.